MercedEnergy/Soldering/Meetings/README.md

 # TABLE OF CONTENTS
 Updated every week.
-New members should read files depending on their skill/knowledge level. <br> Files are organized by date of creation.
+New members should read files depending on their skill/knowledge level. <br> Files are organized by date of delivery.
 They are to be updated and improved by members.
 ## November 22, 2018
 ### 01 - Introduction and Safe Practices
 ## November 29, 2018